Skip to navigation Skip to content

 Timely and accurate diagnosis

 There are many possible causes of neurological symptoms.
-When MS is considered as a potential diagnosis, other causes must be excluded — through the tools and tests outlined below — before an MS diagnosis is considered definitive.
-While this process of exclusion may be quick for some, it can also take much longer, with repeat testing sometimes needed.
-Making the diagnosis of MS as quickly and accurately as possible is important for several reasons:
+To diagnose MS, healthcare providers must first exclude these other causes through the tools and tests outlined below.
+While this process of exclusion may be quick for some, it can also take much longer and involve repeat testing, to look for changes.

 • Since we now know that permanent neurologic damage can occur even in the earliest stages of MS, it is important to confirm the diagnosis so that you can start the appropriate treatment(s) as early in the disease process as possible.

-Criteria for a diagnosis of MS
+Criteria for a diagnosis of multiple sclerosis

 • Find evidence of damage in at least two separate areas of the central nervous system (CNS), which includes the brain, spinal cord and optic nerves AND